 Fields between Kalivaç and Kuta, which would be lost to flooding by the Poçem dam project reservoir.

 Tavlan, at a roadside cafe in Mallakaster county.
 He spent several years as a migrant worker in Greece and recently spent time in jail due to involvement in the drug trade.
 Marijuana cultivation is growing around the Vjosa and much of Albania, as it is providing a quick source of cash for a population which otherwise has few choices for employment.

 Village of Kalivaç.
 Locals are largely supportive of dam construction in this area, which was started in 2008 by an Italian company.
 Villagers were initially hired to carry out construction work and provide related services.
 The company has since ceased operations, despite commencing works.

 Përmet, a cultural hub in southern Albania.
 Well regarded for its traditional music, art and slow food practices.
 The Vjosa is integral to the growing tourism industry in the area, bringing in increasing numbers of visitors interested in kayaking and rafting.

 Yanni, a scrap metal collector in Përmet.
-Economic opportunities are still limited in areas along the Vjosa, meaning many people look for work nearby in Greece, Italy, or in Tirana.
+Economic opportunities are limited in areas along the Vjosa, and many people are forced to look for work in Greece, Italy, or Tirana.

-Cemetery in the village of Bënça, where residents are trying to block construction of a pipeline that would move the river water to a hydropower station.
-Like many smaller villages, Bënça relies on this water for use in agriculture, which sustains most people in the village.
+Cemetery in the village of Bënça, where residents are trying to block construction of a pipeline that would reroute the river to a hydropower station.
+Like many villages, Bënça relies on this water for use in agriculture, the main source of livelihood in the area.